Poshy163/Sharesight-API/README.md

 API to interface with Sharesight's v2 API

-*currently only supports push requests
+- Currently only supports push requests
+- Currently only supports as single portfolio request per instance called

 # **How to use** #
-see the pytest.py file for an example
+See the pytest.py file for an example

-this whole thing is designed to be asynchronous
+This whole thing is designed to be asynchronous

 # **How to install** #
-do ```pip install SharesightAPI```
+Do ```pip install SharesightAPI```

 # **How to get API token** #